Developing Faith at MSJ

 Every year, all classes participate in a daylong retreat where we seek to build community and provide them with a sense that faith exists outside of school.

-Each year, under the supervision of the Wave Riders (MSJ Student Leaders), all Academy students take part in Project Help, building and distributing food baskets to needful families during the Christmas season.
+Each year, under the supervision of school administration and the MSJ Student Government, all Academy students take part in Project Help, building and distributing food baskets to needful families during the Christmas season.

-The students spend an entire day going door-to-door collecting non-perishables and another day building food baskets and delivering them to families who have requested assistance.
+The students collect and solicit non-perishables from local business and generous individuals and build food and toy baskets and provide them to families who have requested assistance.
 It puts a real face on faith and connects MSJ students to their community in a unique and powerful way.
 Our role is to help students put their faith into action so people of all beliefs can grow in love of God.